OlegStrekachev/React-Lightbox-Gallery/README.md

 });
 ```

-The Vite configuration aligns with the TypeScript setup for path resolution.
-It includes the React plugin and sets up an alias for `@` to resolve to the `src` directory.

-### Explanation:
+- **Purpose**: Aligns Vite's module resolution with TypeScript's, allowing the use of the `@` alias for absolute imports.

-- **TypeScript Configuration:**
+- **Configuration**:
-  - Uses `baseUrl` and `paths` to set up the `@` alias.
+  - `resolve.alias`: Maps `@` to the `src` directory.
-  - Includes Node.js types for compatibility with Node-specific elements like `__dirname`.
-  - Configures the compiler for modern JavaScript and JSX.

-- **Vite Configuration:**
-  - Uses `defineConfig` for better typing support.
-  - Adds the React plugin for React-specific features.
+  - Includes the React plugin for React-specific optimizations.
-  - Sets up an alias for `@` to resolve to the `src` directory, matching the TypeScript path configuration.

-- **Project References:**
-  - The `references` property in `tsconfig.json` points to `tsconfig.node.json`, indicating dependencies between multiple TypeScript projects, typically used in larger codebases or monorepos.
+### Overview:

+- Both TypeScript and Vite require separate configurations for absolute imports to work consistently across the development environment.
+- `tsconfig.json` configures TypeScript's compiler to understand the `@` alias during type checking and compilation.
+- `vite.config.ts` ensures Vite resolves the `@` alias correctly during module bundling and development server operations.
+- This setup provides a seamless development experience with improved import path clarity and consistency.